semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 Semaphore enforces a few limits to prevent misconfigured jobs and runaway processes from using all the resources in your organization.

-This section describes the limits that Semaphore applies to pipeilnes.
+This section describes the limits that Semaphore applies to pipelines.
 See [job limits](./jobs#limits) to see limits that apply to jobs.

 ### Global job duration {#max-job-duration}